KohlsTechnology/git2consul-go/README.md

 The path to the configuration file.
 This flag is *required*.

 ### `-once`
 Runs git2consul once and exits.
-This essentially ignores webhook polling
+This essentially ignores webhook polling.

 ### `-v`
-Displays the version of git2consul
+Displays the version of git2consul and exits.
+All other commands are ignored.

 ## Webhooks